Simon946/Simon946/README.md

 -think of cutting corners in the code -> do not recalculate the same value 1000000x
 -think of memory -> try to reduce memory allocations with a buffer, keep allocations small or as a multiple of the page size (4096 bytes), place related elements next to each other in an array
 -finally you can try to make code less readable but faster, although the compiler already does a lot of optimization

+### A note on flexibility
+Fexibility exists in a spectrum.
+More flexibility is not always better.
+Little flexibility often allows for specific optimizations or simple code when optimizations are omitted.
+However, code which is not flexible cannot be easily adapted to be used in a different context, which limits its usability.
+There exists an area on either side of the spectrum where the code becomes more complex as flexibility increases or decreases.
+For instance templates and abstract classes make code more flexible but also more complex.
+And on the opposite end of the spectrum, performance optimizations make the code more complex, with less flexibility as an undesired consequence.

 ### Here are some stats about me:
 <img src="https://github-profile-summary-cards.vercel.app/api/cards/profile-details?username=Simon946&theme=monokai">